EDR Retrieval Hardware Kit for Tesla Vehicles

 Introducing the EDR Retrieval Hardware Kit for Tesla vehicles.
 This kit contains all the hardware required to download the Event Data Recorder (EDR) data that may be stored in Tesla Model 3, Model S and Model X vehicles.

 Includes GENUINE Tesla EDR Cables

 MSRP: $995.00 USD

-Software required to use the hardware is available for free from Tesla at edr.tesla.com
+Software required to use the hardware is currently available at no charge from Tesla at edr.tesla.com.

 The EDR Retrieval Kit supports